GiuDF1102/Language-Indentification/README.md

 Once we have chosena a model, we need the test set (evaluation in the document).
 You cannot estimate anything on the evaluation test.
 However the evaluation should depend on the target application.

 ## Post-evaluation
 Show the differences between the selected model and the discarded ones.
+Basically follow the questions on the slides.

+## Structure of the Report
+Should be a pdf file.
+It should have the form of a scientific paper...
+There is no need to add notions about the models, it is not relevant.
+Write only from the results of the project.
+If some techniques are not the best, try to add some information about why they don't work, it might be interesting.

+- The code of the project has to be provided.

+- Avoid using ML libraries.

+- Do a ZIP file, avoid RAR.

 ## About "Target Application"
 "Sometimes it is better to have more false positive guesses than false negative guesses."